 A: While raccoons are known to eat small rodents and pests that can frequent your yard, they still tend to cause more harm than good.
 They carry many diseases contractible to humans, eat from your garden, tear up fresh sod, and can cause significant damage to your property.

 A: Although a raccoon will not instigate a fight or prey on humans; they are not afraid to attack a human in self-defence if they feel there is an imminent threat to themselves or their young.
 The best bet is to stay as far away as possible as diseases such as rabies can cause a raccoon to act irrationally or out of the norm.

 Q: How do I get rid of raccoons?

 A: Your best bet in getting rid of raccoons is calling an animal control company like Hawkeye.
 We have trained professionals that are licensed to permanently remove raccoons from your property.
 Attempting to remove raccoons from your property on your own is dangerous and should be left to professionals.
-Contact us at 416 HAWKEYE for any raccoon removal needs or questions.

 Q: What do raccoons hate?